sawantuday/price-service/README.md

 # Ticker service
 ## How to run
-1. Download trade data and copy trades.json under src/main/resources directory
+1. Download trade data and copy trades.json under `src/main/resources` directory
 2. Compile and package code with `mvn clean package`
 3. Start server with `java -jar target/tickerService-1.0-SNAPSHOT.jar`

-## WebSocket client example
+## Example WebSocket Client for quick test
-Run this code in Chrome or any other browsers console which supports WebSockets This snippet will initiate WebSocket client connection and will subscribe for multiple symbols to receive updates
+Run this code in Chrome or any other browsers console which supports WebSockets
+This snippet will initiate WebSocket client connection and will subscribe for multiple symbols to receive updates